 Another early Palaiologan compendium extends its ambit to cover rhetoric and medicine as well as the whole of philosophy.
 This is the Encyclopedia of Joseph Rhakendytes (aka Joseph the Philosopher, died 1330).
 Joseph drew heavily on the works of his Byzantine predecessors.
 His part on logic reproduces Blemmydes' Epitome logica with some additions; his part on natural philosophy combines works by Blemmydes with works by Pachymeres and Michael of Ephesus; his part on the quadrivial disciplines is identical with the Logic and Quadrivium by the anonymous of 1007.

 Of more interest is the mostly anonymously transmitted paraphrase of the Nicomachean Ethics edited in CAG 19 as the work of Heliodorus of Prusa.
-This attribution is clearly a hoax; in fact the only thing we know about the circumstances under which the work was composed is that it must have been before 1366, when the earliest manuscript is dated.
-There is no terminus post quem, although it has been (inconclusively) argued that Ps.-Heliodorus is dependent on Eustratios.
-The paraphrase is clearly and competently written, but remains curiously understudied.
+This attribution is clearly a hoax; in fact the only thing we know about the circumstances under which the work was composed is that it must have been before 1366, when the earliest manuscript is dated, and after the composition of Eustratios' commentary, on which it draws.
+It has recently been argued (by Trizio 2011) that it originated in the milieu around the former emperor John Kantakouzenos (abdicated 1354).

 It is typical of Choumnos' approach that he seeks to argue philosophically, that is by valid inference from principles and definitions that are universally accepted, for views that are already theologically established.
 Thus he attempts to refute Aristotle's theory that the heavens are composed of a fifth, naturally ungenerable and imperishable body, not by simply appealing to the Christian doctrine that the world was created at the beginning of time and persists only through the grace of its creator, but by pointing out that Aristotle's attempt to deduce his theory from the fact that the heavens have a circular movement fails, inasmuch as he has only secured the premise that all simple bodies have simple movements, not that all simple movements belong to simple bodies, which is what his argument requires.
 Likewise, Choumnos argues by elimination against the theory of pre-existing matter (which is how he, following Aristotle, interprets the chōra of Plato's Timaeus), and insists against the theory of separate forms that if forms do not allow self-predication, they are not participated in by individuals; but if they do, they are not universal and eternal, but individual and perishable.
 The bottom line is that matter and form are inseparable and simultaneously created.
 Another time he attacks the theory of recollection, which he takes to entail the pre-existence of the soul, by flatly denying that knowledge can suffer destruction or, obviously, be revived, and stressing the fact that this follows from Plotinus' (whom he considers to be his main opponent) view that the activities of the soul are immortal.
 He even prides himself on having proved the doctrine of the resurrection of the body on the basis of Plato's views on the migration of souls.